kmi2170/pipewire-sample-rate-selector/README.md

 # Pipewire Sample Rate Selector

 A simple python app for Pipewire audio settings.
-Allowing to select sample rate and buffer size with a simple GUI.
+With a simple GUI, allowing you to select sample rates and buffer sizes.

 ## Features